May 4 elections: Greens launch crusade to seize power in West Devon

 Greens will be standing in Bridestowe, Bere Alston, Burrator (two candidates), Drewsteignton, Exbourne, Hatherleigh, Okehampton North, Okehampton South, Tamarside, Tavistock South East, Tavistock North and South Tawton, this last being defended by sitting Green councillor Lynn Daniel.
 In Buckland Monachorum, the other sitting Green councillor Lucy Wood is not standing because she has moved out of the borough, and the Greens are not putting forward a candidate, instead backing the independent candidate.

-Currently 31-strong West Devon Borough Council is under ‘no overall control’ with 16 Conservative councillors the biggest group on the council.
-In the upcoming elections, the Greens are not fielding candidates where they are backing the independent.
+Currently 31-strong West Devon Borough Council has 17 Conservative councillors making up the biggest group on the council, so they are in overall control at present by a narrow margin.

 Ms Maciejowska added: ‘We are in a position where we are working working with the independents we should be able to shift the Conservatives off their perch.’